letsencrypt/borp/README.md

 err := dbmap.Insert(es)
 ```

-See the `TestWithEmbeddedStruct` function in `gorp_test.go` for a full example.
+See the `TestWithEmbeddedStruct` function in `borp_test.go` for a full example.

 ### Create/Drop Tables ###

 Automatically create / drop registered tables.
 This is useful for unit tests
 but is entirely optional.
-You can of course use gorp with tables created manually,
+You can of course use borp with tables created manually,
 or with a separate migration tool (like [sql-migrate](https://github.com/rubenv/sql-migrate), [goose](https://bitbucket.org/liamstask/goose) or [migrate](https://github.com/mattes/migrate)).

 ```go